ddeutils/ddeutil-workflow/README.md

 - [Deployment](#deployment)

-This **Workflow** objects was created for easy to make a simple metadata driven pipeline that able to **ETL, T, EL, or ELT** by `.yaml` file.
+This **Workflow** objects was created for easy to make a simple metadata driven for data pipeline orchestration that able to use for **ETL, T, EL, or ELT** by a `.yaml` file template.

-I think we should not create the multiple pipeline per use-case if we able to write some dynamic pipeline that just change the input parameters per use-case instead.
-This way we can handle a lot of pipelines in our orgs with metadata only.
+In my opinion, I think it should not create duplicate pipeline codes if I can write with dynamic input parameters on the one template pipeline that just change the input parameters per use-case instead.
-It called **Metadata Driven**.
+This way I can handle a lot of logical pipelines in our orgs with only metadata configuration.
+It called **Metadata Driven Data Pipeline**.

 Next, we should get some monitoring tools for manage logging that return from pipeline running.
 Because it not show us what is a use-case that running data